nonrice/chess-game/README.md

 - Hosting backend server via [repl.it](https://repl.it)

 ## Things to do
-- Major refactor of code.
-The project will be completely finished after that!
+- None!
+The game is finished!